 Accessed via a secret staircase, Science + Industry is home to some of the best cocktails in Manchester.
-Equipped with its own mini-chemistry lab in the back, on any given day you can bet that the team is busy behind the scenes working on the finer details of distillation, filtration, and crystallisation.
-An added plus – when you start feeling a bit boozy you can order dirty American food from adjoining bar, Cane and Grain.
+Equipped with its own mini-chemistry lab in the back, on any given day, you can bet that the team is busy behind the scenes working on the finer details of distillation, filtration, and crystallisation.
+An added plus – when you start feeling a bit boozy, you can order dirty American food from an adjoining bar, Cane and Grain.

 49 -51 Thomas St, Manchester M4 1NA